 In the preceding article on concentration, I briefly talked about the importance of one-pointed concentration.
 In this post I bring to you the practice to improve concentration.
 The term is ekagrata, single-mindedness.
 If I split this word for better understanding, it is comprised of Ek, one, and Agra, proceed.
 It means to proceed with oneness, with focus, with synchronicity, in a channelized fashion.

-Imagine a rope-walker; he is doing the act with utmost one-pointed concentration.
+Imagine a tightrope-walker; he is doing the act with utmost one-pointed concentration.
 A moment of lapse in his concentration can cost him dear.
 Just before you enter into the meditative state, a certain uninterrupted stillness is required in your ekagrata for a reasonable period.
 If you can learn to concentrate, meditation will happen automatically.

 Yogic texts are replete with exercises on the art of concentration and in many, if not most, the terms concentration and meditation have been interchanged freely.
 Many exercises that are supposed to enhance your meditative abilities are listed under concentration.
 My goal is to simplify it for you and to share with you those practices that helped me directly on my own path.

 In simple words, concentration is the practice of fixating your mind on one single object.
 There are four ways to build your concentration: